RhysJones1/Learn-Java/Chapter1.md

 You can also import your own package.
 Take a look at the source code 'Getting started' which shows lots of examples of importing your own packages.

+## Compiling and Running Code with Packages

+This certification includes a lot of work on the command line  so here, we are covering compiling and running code with packages.
+To practice, I've got two very basic programs sitting in two different packages: packagea which includes ClassA and packageb which includes ClassB.
+ClassB will import information from ClassA and if successful it should return 'Got it!'